Hraef/Fetch/README.md

 ## Features

 - Load endpoint configurations from a YAML file.
-- Perform health checks at configurable intervals.
+- Perform health checks at 15 second intervals.
 - Log the availability percentage of each endpoint.
 - Print status and latency for each endpoint.
 - Logs overall result for each endpoint